replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ### Improvements {#improvements-1-80-0}
 * Password complexity rules will now be shown when changing the password in the admin console.
 * Updates Kustomize from 3.5.4 to 4.5.7.
-Kustomize v4.5.7 does not allow duplicate YAML keys to be present in your application manifests.
+Note that Kustomize v4.5.7 does not allow duplicate YAML keys to be present in your application manifests, whereas v3.5.4 did.
+Kustomize v4.5.7 is a bit slower than v3.5.4, so fetching and deploying new versions will take a bit more time.
+Our benchmarking didn't show this performance degradation to be significant, and updating Kustomize resolves several critical and high severity CVEs and unblocks additional feature work in the app manager.

 ### Bug Fixes {#bug-fixes-1-80-0}
 * Fixes an issue where an ambiguous error message was shown when the endpoint field had been modified in the license.